jethrokuan/blog/content/posts/how_to_take_smart_notes_org.md

 4. Draw conclusions / outline text
 5. Write

+This process seems natural, but it's highly linear, and seems to suggest that the process of writing begins by first deciding on a research question.
 But what about all those lectures and seminars you attend?
 Books and papers you read?
 Conversations with friends, colleagues, professors?
-Surely these must factor into our eventual work somehow.
-How do you know what's a good research question, if you haven't read a lot?
-How do you derive new ideas and insights, without accounting for the current knowledge?
+Surely these ideas floating in your head, or on paper, factor into the written work somehow.
+Nobody starts from scratch.
+How do you know what's a good research question, without relying on prior reading?
+How do you know what directions to look in for new ideas and insights?

 Indeed, the preparation for writing begins much earlier, with note-taking!
 What if we follow Feynman's advice, and make note-taking